msantolino/Median-Bilinear-Models/README.md

 # Median Bilinear model
-Files to estimate median bilinear models described in the article entitled "Median bilinear models in presence of extreme values" submitted to the SORT journal.
+Files to estimate median bilinear models described in the article entitled "Median bilinear models in presence of extreme values" published in the SORT journal.